Tencent-Cloud-Mesh/mesh-demo/README.md

 Here is a startup yaml config of tcm demo, please check it out [Here](yamls/step01-apps-zone-a.yaml).

-Notice that change to the correct branch or tag according to your istio version!
+Remember to change to the correct branch or tag according to your istio version!

-For example, if you want to use the `latest version` of istio supported in Tencent Cloud Mesh, you can just use the yamls in master branch.
+For example, if you want to use the `latest version` of istio supported in Tencent Cloud Mesh, you can just use the yamls in `master branch`.

 And if you want to use `istio 1.8.1`, please use the yamls in the `branch 1.8.1` or in the `tag 1.8.1`.

 ### Prerequisites